-Iris Anderson has longstanding expertise in advising Organisations on how to improve their equality and diversity practices, helping to build the business case for more diversity in industry, government and communities.
-Her commitment and ability in these areas were recognised in 2015, she was awarded the British Empire Medal for her work on diversity.
+Iris Anderson has longstanding expertise in advising organisations on how to improve their equality and diversity practices and to build the business case for more diversity.
+Her commitment and ability in these areas were recognised in 2015 when she was awarded the British Empire Medal for her work on diversity.

 From 1996 to 2003 Iris was Chair of North Kensington Women’s Refuge, helping women and children suffering from domestic violence.
-From 2000 – 2008 she helped set up and was Chair of the Ethnic Minority Network, a faith and race staff network at the Department of Environment, Food and Rural Affairs.
-The Department of the Energy & Climate Change was established in 2008 and Iris set up the Religion & Ethnic Minority Network and was Chair until 2016.
+From 2000 – 2008 she helped set up and was Chair of the Ethnic Minority Network, a faith and race staff network at the Department of Environment, Food and Rural Affairs and then, in 2008, set up and was Chair of the Religion & Ethnic Minority Network in the Department of the Energy & Climate Change until 2016.

-She also acted as Co- Chair of the Civil Service Race Forum, the cross Whitehall race network and worked closely with other diversity networks to embed diversity strategy and processes within the civil service and in policies affecting all communities.
+As Co- Chair of the Civil Service Race Forum, she worked closely with other diversity networks to embed diversity strategy and processes within the civil service and in policies affecting all communities.

 Her greatest strength is the ability to quickly identify problems and propose and implement solutions.
 She also has excellent persuasion skills and the ability to work cohesively across different organisational boundaries, with staff at all levels.